 Even without a TEFL certification, you will be able to find work in this country as its demand for teachers grows each year.
 With experience, you will be able to find any type of employment, including prestigious jobs at private and international academies.
 Although the higher-paying positions with better benefits are more competitive and usually require better qualifications, there are still many jobs that don’t require native English speakers to have any TEFL certification.

 While TEFL certification is a benefit and is a requirement for private institutions, you can still find a position.
 Also, some proficiency in Spanish is expected for most positions.
-With an enviable work culture and a fantastic attitude on life, teachers in Spain might just have the best jobs in Europe.
-You may also want to consider TEFL in France, teaching ESL in Turkey or teaching in Finland.
+With an enviable work culture and a fantastic attitude toward life, teachers in Spain might just have the best English teaching jobs in Europe.
+You may also want to consider teaching ESL in Turkey or teaching in Finland.

 Requirements to Teach English in Madrid